angular-university/angular-security-course/README.md

 This repository contains the code of the [Angular Security MasterClass - Web Security Fundamentals Course](https://angular-university.io/course/angular-security-course).

-This course repository is updated to Angular 7, and there is a  package-lock.json file available, for avoiding semantic versioning installation issues.

 ![Angular Security MasterClass - Web Security Fundamentals Course](https://s3-us-west-1.amazonaws.com/angular-university/course-images/security-cover-small-v2.png)